What is a cicada?

 When will they arrive?

-The 17 year Cicada Brood II will arrive in May or early June 2013.
+The 17 year Cicada Brood II will arrive again in the year 2030!
 Their numbers typically are tens to hundreds of thousands per acre but some areas the numbers could reach in the millions per acre.
+In addition to this brood, we do regularly see the Green Eyed Cicada annually in much smaller populations throughout NJ, PA and DE.

 What damage do they do?